aws-samples/lucky-money-ar-workshop/content/4.AddARFeature/Deployment.md

 1. Select **General** on the left navigation bar, and click the **Edit** button
 ![](/images/addAR/amplify_update_edit.png)
 1. Update the **Service role**, and click **Save** button
-1. On the left navigation bar, select the Amplify project, select connected branch
+1. On the left navigation bar, select the Amplify project, click **master** to enter the connected branch.
 1. Click the **Redeploy this version** button
 ![](/images/addAR/amplify_redeploy.png)
+1. After the deployment, you will get the ``domain`` link.